oriolcastro/6by6challenge-december/README.md

 ### 📄 Informació

-Articles only in catalan for now.
-Also the LAB section in my website, [Ok!
-Studio](https://www.okstudio.tech/lab), is only in catalan but you can explore the projects and see the final resuts.
+Articles are only in catalan for now.
+The LAB section in my website, [Ok!
+Studio](https://www.okstudio.tech/lab), s only in catalan but you can explore the projects and see the final results.

 ### 🧪 Demo